Jason

 Jason, between the jaws of the dragon which guards the Golden Fleece, is saved by Athena.
 The fleece hangs from a tree behind them.
 Attic kylix, c.480-470 BC, attributed to Douris.

 Jason (/ˈdʒeɪ.sən/ JAY-sən; Ἰάσων /grc/) was an ancient Greek mythological hero and leader of the Argonauts, whose quest for the Golden Fleece is featured in Greek literature.
 He was the son of Aeson, the rightful king of Iolcos.
 He was married to the sorceress Medea, the granddaughter of the sungod Helios.

 Jason appeared in various literary works in the classical world of Greece and Rome, including the epic poem Argonautica and the tragedy Medea.
-In the modern world, Jason has emerged as a character in various adaptations of his myths, such as the 1963 film Jason and the Argonauts and the 2000 TV miniseries of the same name.
+Modern adaptations of the myth of Jason include the 1963 film Jason and the Argonauts and the 2000 TV miniseries of the same name.

 Persecution by Pelias

 Pelias, king of Iolcos, stops on the steps of a temple as he recognises young Jason by his missing sandal; Roman fresco from Pompeii, 20-25 AD.

 Pelias (Aeson's half-brother) was power-hungry and sought to gain dominion over all of Thessaly.
 Pelias was the progeny of a union between their shared mother, Tyro ("high born Tyro"), the daughter of Salmoneus, and the sea god Poseidon.
 In a bitter feud, he overthrew Aeson (the rightful king), killing all the descendants of Aeson that he could.
 He spared his half-brother for unknown reasons.

 Aeson's wife Alcimede I had a newborn son named Jason, whom she saved from Pelias by having female attendants cluster around the infant and cry as if he were stillborn.
 Fearing that Pelias would eventually notice and kill her son, Alcimede sent him away to be reared by the centaur Chiron.
 She claimed that she had been having an affair with him all along.
 Pelias, fearing that his ill-gotten kingship might be challenged, consulted an oracle, who warned him to beware of a man wearing only one sandal.

 Many years later, Pelias was holding games in honor of Poseidon when the grown Jason arrived in Iolcus, having lost one of his sandals in the river Anauros ("wintry Anauros") while helping an old woman (actually the goddess Hera in disguise) to cross.
 She blessed him, for she knew what Pelias had planned.
 When Jason entered Iolcus (the present-day city of Volos), he was announced as a man wearing only one sandal.
 Jason, aware that he was the rightful king, so informed Pelias.
 Pelias replied, "To take my throne, which you shall, you must go on a quest to find the Golden Fleece."
 Jason readily accepted this condition.